-This 6-ingredient banana bread recipe will never give you up, let you down, run around or desert (dessert?) you.
+This simple banana bread recipe will never give you up, let you down, run around or desert (dessert?) you.
 It’s super easy to make and even easier to adapt.

-Every now and then I try a different banana bread recipe, curious if different ingredients, more ingredients — honey, brown sugar, orange marmalade, bourbon, maple syrup, whole wheat flour, etc. — will produce a superior loaf of banana bread.
-But this is the recipe I always come back to.
+Every now and then I try a different recipe, curious if different ingredients, more ingredients — honey, brown sugar, orange marmalade, bourbon, maple syrup, whole wheat flour, etc. — will produce a superior loaf of banana bread.
+But this is the banana recipe I always come back to.

 The recipe itself is beautiful in its simplicity: Six ingredients, mixed together in a bowl, then baked for exactly 1 hour and 10 minutes.
 No more, no less.